Frequently Asked Questions

 Fines for overdue or lost items GW owns may be paid by cash, check, credit card*, and GWorld card at Gelman, Eckles, or VSTC libraries.
 You may also make payment by phone by calling the payment line of the Check Out Desk at 202-530-3947.

-Fines owed to any WRLC consortium school must be paid directly to that school.
+Fines owed to any WRLC consortium school may be paid at your home institution library or directly to that school.
+The grid below provides detailed contact and payment information for our consortium partners.